Due to the impact of COVID and new restrictions, we are prioritising the safety of our staff and may not be able to deal with your call.

-For any claims made from the start of the latest lockdowns (Wales 20 Dec, Scotland and Northern Ireland 26 Dec and England 5 Jan 2021), if you or a named driver on your policy work for the NHS, emergency services or in health care, we'll give you a replacement vehicle to keep you on the road until your vehicle is repaired, or for 14 days to allow you to find a new vehicle.
+For any claims made during the latest lockdowns (Wales 20 Dec, Scotland and Northern Ireland 26 Dec and England 5 Jan 2021, until 12 April 2021), if you or a named driver on your policy work for the NHS, emergency services or in health care, we'll give you a replacement vehicle to keep you on the road until your vehicle is repaired, or for 14 days to allow you to find a new vehicle.
 This applies if your vehicle is undriveable after an accident or is stolen.

-If your vehicle is a total loss, you'll get a replacement vehicle for 60 days or for 14 days after lockdown ends, whichever comes first, giving you additional time to find a new car or van.
+If your vehicle is a total loss, you'll get a replacement vehicle for 60 days or for 14 days after 12 April 2021, whichever comes first, giving you additional time to find a new car or van.

-And to make life a little easier if you have an accident during the latest lockdown, we’re also waiving your excess.
+And to make life a little easier if you have an incident during the latest lockdown, we’re also waiving your excess.

 From 30 March 2020 for 12 months, all cars and vans will receive a 6-month exemption from MOT testing to allow essential travel.
 Being unable to get your vehicle tested won't invalidate a claim providing you keep your vehicle safe and roadworthy during this time.
 Please see GOV.UK for advice on how to keep your vehicle safe.
 Garages will remain open for essential repair work during this time.

 No, there's no need to update your occupation details, how you use your vehicle or your mileage.
 If you're transporting people, delivering medical supplies or equipment, your insurance policy is still valid.
 If you're doing more or less driving than usual because of your volunteer work, you don’t need to update your policy.
 The cover does not extend to Blue Light use.

 Giving other people lifts for free won't affect your cover.
 You don’t need to let us know if you're giving lifts to people for free.